In Denmark, a unit of capacity or mass used in describing the capacity of ships.

 = 12 tønder for flour, bread, beans, peas, juniper berries, nuts, apples, butter, honey, cured meat, eel, cured fish. linseed oil, hempseed, rape and beet, beer, vinegar, Danish brandy, mead, wood ashes, soap, cement, steel.

-= 12 tønder Lüneburg, Danish and Norwegian salt.
+= 12 tønder Lüneburg, of Danish and Norwegian salt.

 = 18 tønder of French, Spanish or Scottish salt.